BilkaDev/RUBY_MVC_client-management/README.md

 # MVC RUBY Client Management
 ## Application Description
 I have made a client management app.You can invite a client to the app to join meetings, you can look which client has an order open or finished and you can add to do task.
-I did this project for school and I didn’t want too many functionsally.
+I did this project for school and I didn’t want too many functions.